 Spain is home to some of the most fabulous wine regions in Europe (including La Rioja, Ribera del Duero, Penedès, Priorat, Sherry, Toro, Navarra, Somontano, Rias Baixas, Ribera Sacra, Rueda and many other appellations) and more and more the concept of a wine hotel (either a working winery with accommodation or a hotel set amid the vineyards) is taking off.
-A list of some of the best wine hotels in Spain to help you plan your next wine tasting vacation in Spain-
+A list of some of the best wine hotels in Spain to help you plan your next wine tasting vacation in Spain

-More info on Penedès wine region
+More info on Penedès Wine Tour

-Marqués de Riscal, El Ciego, La Rioja
+3. Marqués de Riscal, El Ciego, La Rioja

 The “ultimate” luxury wine hotel in Spain, here is our newsletter review of this stunning property designed by Frank Gehry (who also designed the Guggenheim museum in Bilbao, among numerous other high profile projects around the world).

 Abadia Retuerta, this stunning abbey dates back to 1146, when it was built on the banks of the River Duero by the Saint Norbert monks.
 The land being dedicated to the vine ever since.
 Today besides producing fabulous wines it is a multi-award winning luxury hotel and spa with a Michelin starred restaurant, the Refectorio.
 Contemporary dishes using ingredients sourced from local farmers are accompanied by their exquisite wines, all to be savoured in this most magnificent setting.
 There is also a gorgeous, more informal gastronomic offering, La Vinoteca, in what was the abbey’s “cueva”, wine cellar.

 More Info on Ribera Del Duero Wine Tour